abilian/lab.abilian.com/docs/Tech/AI & Machine Learning/Knowledge Graphs and LLMs.md

 ### Challenges and Considerations

 1. **Consistency and Accuracy**:
    The consistency of the generated KGs can vary, with issues such as missing labels for some KG individuals or repeated values for the same ontology class.
-This indicates the need for continuous refinement of prompts and the incorporation of in-context examples to improve the accuracy of LLM-generated content  .
+This indicates the need for continuous refinement of prompts and the incorporation of in-context examples to improve the accuracy of LLM-generated content.

 2. **Prompt Engineering**:
    Effective prompt engineering is crucial at every stage of the pipeline.
-Minor changes in the prompt can lead to significantly different outputs, necessitating iterative refinement and trial-and-error methods to achieve optimal results  .
+Minor changes in the prompt can lead to significantly different outputs, necessitating iterative refinement and trial-and-error methods to achieve optimal results.

 3. **Human-in-the-Loop**:
    Despite the automation potential, a human-in-the-loop approach is recommended to validate and evaluate the LLM-generated content, ensuring accuracy and completeness in the constructed KGs.